-Terraformation's Pacific Flight restoration project began last year on a small patch of parched, degraded land on the leeward side of Hawaiʻi Island.
+Terraformation's Pacific Flight at Kaupalaoa restoration project began last year on a small patch of parched, degraded land on the leeward side of Hawaiʻi Island.
 Once covered in dry tropical forest anchored by koaiʻa and wiliwili trees, the landscape has degraded dramatically after two centuries of overharvesting and aggressive invasive species.

 Over the last two decades, conservationists have been working to restore this ecosystem.
 In early 2020, the Terraformation forestry team joined this effort.